 Honorary Consul of Malaysia in Bulgaria

 Peter Kouroumbashev – born on January 28, 1968, in Pleven, Bulgaria.
-He has three children. (for more information click here) He graduated from Sofia High School of Mathematics and he has a master’s degree in Computer Science from the Technical University in Sofia.
+He has four children. (for more information click here) He graduated from Sofia High School of Mathematics and he has a master’s degree in Computer Science from the Technical University in Sofia.
 He is one of the establishers of the legendary student show “Ku-ku” from the early 90’s.
 He was a reporter, editor, editor-in-chief and producer of the show.